Chapter 1: Introduction, Context, and Literature Review

 1.2.1 What is Reddit?
 Platform Architecture and Affordances

-The platform’s technical design embodies what danah boyd (2011) identifies as four key affordances of networked publics.
-Persistence means content remains accessible across years.
-Searchability allows students to find solutions to crises posted long ago.
-Replicability enables tactical knowledge to be copied and adapted across campuses.
-Scalability extends peer support beyond physical campus boundaries.
+The platform’s technical design embodies what danah boyd (2011) identifies as four key affordances of networked publics: persistence (content remains accessible across years), searchability (students find solutions to crises posted long ago), replicability (tactical knowledge gets copied and adapted across campuses), and scalability (peer support extends beyond physical campus boundaries).
 These affordances prove particularly consequential for understanding crisis response.
-When a Hunter College student posts about housing insecurity at 2am, that post persists indefinitely.
-It becomes searchable by future students facing similar crises.
-The knowledge can be replicated across CUNY campuses.
-Support scales beyond what individual advisors could provide during office hours.
+When a Hunter College student posts about housing insecurity at 2am, that post persists indefinitely, becoming searchable by future students facing similar crises while the knowledge replicates across CUNY campuses and support scales beyond what individual advisors could provide during office hours.

 Reddit’s pseudonymity enables what Proferes (2017) calls “context collapse management”: the strategic separation of multiple social contexts that would normally be collapsed together in institutionally-mediated spaces.
 Users identified by chosen handles rather than legal names can make vulnerable disclosures that institutional surveillance would inhibit.
 Students discussing food insecurity, financial aid confusion, mental health crises, or institutional failures can seek peer support without risking their academic standing.
 Yet critical scholarship on contextual integrity (Nissenbaum 2004, 2010) and context collapse (boyd 2014) complicates this apparent protection.
 Nissenbaum’s framework reminds us that privacy depends on appropriate information flows between contexts; those contexts can be violated even when formal anonymity exists. boyd documents how online platforms systematically collapse contexts that people work to keep separate, suggesting that pseudonymity offers incomplete protection against institutional surveillance, platform surveillance, or identification through pattern analysis.
 The permanence of Reddit archives, the platform’s corporate interest in user data, and the visibility of participation patterns all challenge the assumption that pseudonymity creates genuine context separation.
 Yet despite these limitations, Reddit’s pseudonymous architecture still shapes what discourse becomes possible.
 Struggles that remain hidden in campus interactions, where identity-based power dynamics operate more visibly, can surface in Reddit threads precisely because the formal separation of contexts, however fragile, enables students to take risks they wouldn’t take under institutional observation.
 The platform creates what Zhu et al. (2023) document as crisis-responsive discourse communities.
 These emerge precisely when institutional channels prove inadequate, operating within the liminal space between pseudonymity’s genuine affordances and its meaningful constraints.